SEVEN STEPS TO THE REST OF GOD

 Jesus addresses the angel, the spirit of each church.
 The promise of rewards always is to the individual saint, to him who overcomes.
 Jesus is coming to each of us personally.
 Jesus desires to make each of us a dwelling place in the house of the Father.
 First we must pass through the numerous processes of reconciliation.
 There are no shortcuts.

-Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.
+Jesus said to him, “I am the way, the truth, and the life.
+No one comes to the Father except through Me.
 (John 14:6)

-“No man comes to the Father.”
+“No one comes to the Father.”
 Our goal is not Heaven, it is the Father.
 Heaven is not the Father and the Father is not Heaven.
 Sin began in Heaven but not in the Father.
 The Father is a Person.

 The subject of the fourteenth chapter of John is the Father’s House, which is Christ — Head and Body.
 Each of us has been called to be a dwelling place in the House of the Father, that is, to participate in the spiritual fulfillment of the Levitical feast of Tabernacles.